Get Admitted Today!Explore Rehabs Near You.

 • Cravings, or a strong desire to use alcohol.

-• Continuing to abuse alcohol despite the presence of a psychological or physical problem that is probably due to alcohol use.
+• Continuing to use alcohol despite the presence of a psychological or physical problem that is being caused or exacerbated by alcohol use.

 • Being unable to cut down on alcohol use despite a desire to do so.